 Where will you find the next generation of leaders?
 The answer is from within.
-A promising professional in the Global Executive MBA program will gain the skills and knowledge necessary to rise within in the organization.
+A promising professional in the Executive Master of Science in Management of Technology program will gain the skills and knowledge necessary to rise within in the organization.
 The time spent with peers from varied backgrounds and Georgia Tech's top faculty helps employees to bring back best practices and cutting-edge theories to your company, improving the overall effectiveness.